afonsomatos/haskell/Readme.md

 There a lot, a *lot* of bad tutorials / books on Haskell.
 Some of them don't cover the essentials of the language and the most fundamental libraries and others are very outdated.
-While I wait for some good book that is error-free and updated, I have put together a list of resources I find most useful.
+This list contains useful resources for any level learner.

 ### 1.1 Books